 Hear the word “chemotherapy” and you might immediately think about hair loss, nausea, and fatigue.
 But the truth is it’s not as scary as you might think.
 Here’s what to expect at your first chemotherapy appointment.

 Chemotherapy and biotherapy are both used to destroy cancer cells.
 So how are they different, and how are they similar?
 Traditional chemotherapy uses chemical substances to treat cancer.
 Biological therapy, by contrast, uses living organisms, substances derived from organisms, or laboratory-made versions of those substances to act against cancer cells.
-Most chemotherapy drugs – formally … Continued
+How does chemotherapy work?
+Most … Read more

 Marijuana occupies a complicated position among the substances used to alleviate symptoms associated with cancer and cancer treatment.
-On the one hand, nearly half of U.S. states, mostly in the far west, northeast, and upper midwest, have legalized Cannabis (the plant from which marijuana is derived) for medical purposes.
-Others have legalized just one ingredient … Continued
+On the one hand, most U.S. states have legalized cannabis (the plant from which marijuana is derived) for medical purposes.
+On the other hand, federal law prohibits the prescription or possession of marijuana.
+Although cannabis has been … Read more

-Cancer treatments like chemotherapy can affect how your taste buds interact with different flavors, changing the way you experience certain food.
+Medically reviewed by Stacy Kennedy, MPH, RD Cancer treatments like chemotherapy can affect how your taste buds interact with different flavors, changing the way you experience certain food.
 A recurring metallic taste while eating or drinking water is one of the most common taste changes reported by patients.
-Although this symptom typically subsides after treatment ends, Dana-Farber nutritionist Stacy Kennedy, MPH, RD, … Continued
+Although this symptom typically subsides after treatment … Read more